zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Licensing.rst

 Overview

-The Ethereum Foundation ensures three principles concerning the funds it uses to develop Ethereum:
+The Expanse Foundation ensures three principles concerning the funds it uses to develop Expanse:

 -  it is both open source software and Free software after the definition of the Free Software Foundation (so-called FOSS);